 Education: Recreation and Park Administration B.S. from the University of Missouri

-Rep. Karickhoff and his wife, Kelly have four daughters and six grandchildren.
+Rep. Karickhoff and his wife, Kelly have four daughters and nine grandchildren.
 Kelly is also involved in the community.
 Rep. Karickhoff and his wife both encourage the growth and prosperity of their community and that directly translates into their professional lives.

 Indiana House District 30 stretches from the middle of Howard County east to the middle of Grant County in central Indiana.
 In Howard County, it includes most of the city of Kokomo and all of Howard, Liberty, Jackson and Taylor Townships.
 In Grant County, it includes all of Sims and Franklin Townships.